 You send a lot of invoices

 ClickUp isn’t a complete project management platform.
 Missing features like no invoicing and billing options mean you’ll need to finish your projects in another project management tool.

 While ClickUp does provide reporting to some extent, it tends to provide basic insights rather than using business intelligence or machine learning to elevate the informational output.

 The huge bundle of features this project management app comes with implies you’ll get an interface that’s cluttered and confusing for newbies.
 There are also only two subscription plans, free and paid, meaning you can’t cut out features you don’t need with a mid-tier subscription.

 Key Project Management Features For A Viable ClickUp Alternative

 Task and work management

-ClickUp already does task management pretty well by providing multiple ways of viewing tasks, subtasks, and task lists: List, Time, Kanban Board.
+ClickUp already does task management pretty well by providing multiple ways of viewing tasks, due dates, subtasks, and task lists: List, Time, Kanban Board.
 Alternatives to this task manager should offer more options or advanced versions of these views.

 The ClickUp scheduler offers weak limited capacity insights, making it suitable for small teams, startups, and freelancers only.
 A solid resource scheduler will help you oversee capacity, no matter the team’s size.